Healthcare When Going from Active Duty to National Guard

 In addition to paying for your monthly premiums, you will also have an annual deductible, and a cost share.
 You can read more about these costs here.

-You will also have your prescriptions filled through the TRICARE Pharmacy Program.
+Your prescriptions would be filled through the TRICARE Pharmacy Program.
 You and your family will also be able to enroll in the TRICARE Dental Program.
-You will enroll separately from your family and pay separate monthly premiums.
+Though, you will enroll separately from your family and pay separate monthly premiums.

 You can enroll for TRICARE Reserve Select either online or by phone.